-When my husband and I had children, we talked about the kind of home we wanted to create for them.
-Since we had both come from somewhat turbulent backgrounds, we set a goal of having a peaceful home.
-A peaceful and stable environment is what is nurturing to children—the less stressful the better.
+When I had children, I had to think about the kind of home I wanted to create for them.
+Since I came from a somewhat turbulent background, I set a goal of having a peaceful home.
+A peaceful and stable environment is what’s nurturing to children—the less stressful the better.

-This applies to conflict with your spouse and conflict with your children.
-Anger expressed through loud yelling, flared tempers, and dramatic outbursts creates inner stress in a child.
+Anger expressed through loud yelling, flared tempers, and dramatic outbursts creates inner stress in kids.
 They will learn how to handle conflict by watching you.
 Does how you handle conflict teach them to do it wisely and calmly?
 Plus, resolving conflict maturely signals stability to your children.
 They learn that even when people disagree, relationships can emerge unbroken.

 Children feel important when we give them our time and attention.
 If they have to compete with Facebook, Instagram, or Pinterest, they’ll think you don’t care about them as much as you care about your social media.
 When your children are with you, put down your phone.
 Ask them questions, hug them, and leave your phone in another room.